Heat transfer: Heat transfer in the human body

-In order to ensure that one portion of the body is not significantly hotter than another portion, heat must be distributed evenly through the bodily tissues.
+To ensure that one portion of the body is not significantly hotter than another portion, heat must be distributed evenly through the bodily tissues.
 Blood flowing through blood vessels acts as a convective fluid and helps to prevent any buildup of excess heat inside the tissues of the body.
 This flow of blood through the vessels can be modeled as pipe flow in an engineering system.
-The heat carried by the blood is determined by the temperature of the surrounding tissue, the diameter of the blood vessel, the thickness of the fluid, velocity of the flow, and the heat transfer coefficient of the blood.
-The velocity, blood vessel diameter, and the fluid thickness can all be related with the Reynolds Number, a dimensionless number used in fluid mechanics to characterize the flow of fluids.
+The heat carried by the blood is determined by the temperature of the surrounding tissue, the diameter of the blood vessel, the thickness of the fluid, the velocity of the flow, and the heat transfer coefficient of the blood.
+The velocity, blood vessel diameter, and fluid thickness can all be related to the Reynolds Number, a dimensionless number used in fluid mechanics to characterize the flow of fluids.

 Latent heat loss, also known as evaporative heat loss, accounts for a large fraction of heat loss from the body.
 When the core temperature of the body increases, the body triggers sweat glands in the skin to bring additional moisture to the surface of the skin.
 The liquid is then transformed into vapor which removes heat from the surface of the body.
 The rate of evaporation heat loss is directly related to the vapor pressure at the skin surface and the amount of moisture present on the skin.
 Therefore, the maximum of heat transfer will occur when the skin is completely wet.
 The body continuously loses water by evaporation but the most significant amount of heat loss occurs during periods of increased physical activity.

 Cooling techniques

 Evaporative cooling

 Evaporative cooling happens when water vapor is added to the surrounding air.
 The energy needed to evaporate the water is taken from the air in the form of sensible heat and converted into latent heat, while the air remains at a constant enthalpy.
 Latent heat describes the amount of heat that is needed to evaporate the liquid; this heat comes from the liquid itself and the surrounding gas and surfaces.
 The greater the difference between the two temperatures, the greater the evaporative cooling effect.
-When the temperatures are the same, no net evaporation of water in air occurs; thus, there is no cooling effect.
+When the temperatures are the same, no net evaporation of water in the air occurs; thus, there is no cooling effect.